tarantool/grafana-dashboard/README.md

     To use dashboard-wide input and template variables in your queries you must use `grafana-dashboard/dashboard/variable.libsonnet`.
     It imports json object with variable values you neet to set in your queries.

-    If you want to build a Prometheus dashboard, use
+    If you want to build a Prometheus dashboard with default input variables, use
     ```jsonnet
-    datasource=variable.datasource.prometheus,
+    datasource=variable.datasource_var.prometheus,
     job=variable.prometheus.job,
     rate_time_range=variable.prometheus.rate_time_range
     ```
     in your targets.

-    If you want to build an InfluxDB dashboard, use
+    If you want to build an InfluxDB dashboard with default input variables, use
     ```jsonnet
-    datasource=variable.datasource.influxdb,
+    datasource=variable.datasource_var.influxdb,
     policy=variable.influxdb.policy,
     measurement=variable.influxdb.measurement
     ```